But what if you lived in a world where breathing underwater was possible?

 In other words, the answer depends on the context.

-Traditionally, the idea of teaching complex phonic concepts and strategies to beginning, early grade learners would be considered developmentally inappropriate—a position with which I would have to agree.
+Traditionally, the idea of teaching complex phonics skills to beginning grade level learners would be considered developmentally inappropriate—a position with which I would agree.
+But “giving” them these skills is a completely different “story!”

-By wrapping skills up into stories, we can give them what can’t be taught.
+Using brain science as a road map, we can access earlier-developing, social-emotional learning pathways by wrapping phonics skills into stories, so as to “give” what we can’t yet “teach!”
 Stories are easy for kids to remember because stories are HOW kids remember.
-Stories act as a sort of “memory-enhancer.”
-They serve as strong memory-holding templates in the brain and provide a much-needed framework for memory construction.
+They act as a sort of “memory-enhancer” by providing a strong memory-holding template in the brain, and a much-needed framework for memory construction.

-Stories pose no developmental harm, nor are they age or grade-specific, as learners naturally take away only what is personally meaningful and relevant to them, without any expectations.
-In this way, the reading and writing code is transformed into ‘skill-drenched’ golden nuggets, buried within familiar and easy-to-remember stories, allowing learners to become their own “gate-keeper” of skills.
+Stories pose no developmental harm, nor are they age or grade-specific.
+Learners simply take away that which is personally meaningful and relevant to them, without expectation.
+In this way, the reading and writing (phonics) code is transformed into “skill-drenched” golden nuggets, buried within already familiar, learner-frameworks of social and emotional experience and understanding.

-So hold your breath and prepare to dive into a new way of thinking about what we do and why we do it, and in no time, you and your students will be breathing underwater!
+So hold your breath and prepare to dive into a new way of thinking about what we do and when we do it….and in no time, you AND your students will be breathing underwater!

 |For more, subscribe free to the Secret Stories® YouTube Chanel.|

 On a side note, I always love getting to meet so many incredible teachers at conferences around the US!
-And over the next couple of years, in addition to my current speaking schedule, I will be doing a series of keynotes in cities throughout the US and Canada as part of the Vulnerable Learners Summits some of my personal mentors, Dr. Richard Allington, Dr. Anne Cunningham and Debbie Diller (see promo below.)
-If you have the chance to attend one of the Summits, do go!
-They are amazing and each of us gets to spend some quality time with attendees, with alternating keynotes and lots of follow-up extended length break out sessions.
-I hope to one day have the chance to meet YOU! :-)
+And over the next couple of years, in addition to my current speaking schedule, I will be doing a series of keynotes in cities throughout the US and Canada as part of the Vulnerable Learners Summits with Dr. Richard Allington, Dr. Anne Cunningham and Debbie Diller.
+I would love to see you there!

 |For more upcoming dates, check out my speaking schedule, here!|